commanderChe/MentorBot/README.md

-# MentorBot
+# Snail's Gotcha
-Telegram bot brain mentor
+Works on pygame